 As its name implies, the Single Convention of Narcotic Drugs covers only the so-called narcotic drugs including cannabis and its derivatives.
-In recognition that there are other drugs of dependence, the member nations met during 1970 and 1971 and drew up a further Convention to impose controls on psycotropic substances such as hallucinogens, amphetamines, other central nervous system stimulants, barbiturates, tranquillisers and certain other sedatives.
+The Convention on Psychotropic Substances recognises that there are other drugs of dependence, and imposes controls on substances such as hallucinogens, amphetamines, barbituates, tranquilisers, and a number of other sedatives and central nervous system stimulants.